top of page

 Before the government takes an action, the smoke in Ulaanbaatar is at times so thick that people and buildings are visible only in outline.
 Its smell is acrid and inescapable.
 The sooty air stings throats and wafts into the gleaming modern office buildings in the center of town and into the blocky, Soviet-style apartment towers that sprawl toward the mountains on the city’s edges.
 On bad days, handheld pollution monitors max out, as readings soar dozens of times beyond recommended limits.
 Levels of the tiniest and most dangerous airborne particles, known as PM-2.5, once hit 133 times the World Health Organization’s suggested maximum.

 The Government of Mongolia took a series of actions to reduce air pollution; one was the ban on the consumption of raw coal beginning on 15 May 2019.
 Thus, improvement in particulate matter (PM) air quality was shortly studied by assessing the hourly data for the last six years, from January 2014 to February 2020.
 The analysis exhibited a major improvement in PM concentrations during the 2019–2020 winter in Ulaanbaatar.
-The average PM concentrations clearly exhibited a decreasing trend in November 2019–February 2020 compared to the previous five years.
+The average PM concentrations exhibited a decreasing trend in November 2019–February 2020 compared to the previous five years.
 The maximum PM2.5 and PM10 concentrations were reduced to 46% and 55%, respectively, compared to the mean maximum values of the previous five years.
 The most prominent occurrence frequency of PM concentrations shifted to a lower concentration range.
 Although a PM pollution reduction was seen during the 2019–2020 winter, further air quality improvement can be obtained by taking a set of multiple actions with accurate planning management.

 40 views0 comments